 Measurements

-Latent trajectories were determined using average self-reported CPD across four trial follow-up points.
+Latent trajectories were determined using average self-reported CPD across four trial follow-up points (i.e., baseline, weeks 2, 10, 18, and 26).
 Predictive modeling used area under the curve (AUC) and the correlation coefficient R2.

 Findings

-A three-class trajectory model was selected, characterized by one group (Class 1, n=186) which reduced from baseline smoking substantially, another (Class 2, n=803) which reduced by approximately half, and a third (Class 3, n=794) which remained near their baseline smoking levels.
+A three-class trajectory model was selected, characterized by one group (Class 1, n=186) which achieved the greatest reduction (e.g., 57-90%)from baseline, another (Class 2, n=803) which reduced by approximately half, and a third (Class 3, n=794) which remained near their baseline smoking levels.
 Predictive modeling showed relatively strong classifications to Class 1 (AUC = 0.628±0.032) and Class 3 (AUC = 0.581±0.020), but not to Class 2 (AUC = 0.510±0.014).
 Older participants with lower baseline measures of anxiety and nicotine dependence were most likely to reduce their smoking.
 Latent class improved prediction of 1-year follow-up carbon monoxide (CO) (R2=0.299±0.013 using latent class alongside baseline characteristics versus R2=0.245±0.006 using baseline characteristics alone).
 Relative to Classes 2 and 3, participants in Class 1 tended to have lower CO values at the 1-year follow-up point.

 Conclusions

-Examining smoking behaviors among participants not looking to quit reveals heterogeneity, which may lend to identifying subgroups more receptive to cessation interventions.
+Examining smoking behaviors among participants not motivated to quit reveals heterogeneity.
+These findings may help to identify subgroups more receptive to cessation interventions.

 INTRODUCTION

 Smoking is the number one cause of premature and preventable illness worldwide (1).
-Smoking accounts for approximately 5.7% of total health expenditure worldwide and 6.5% in high income countries like the UK and USA (2), and 1 in two smokers will die unless they quit (3).
+Smoking accounts for approximately 5.7% of total health expenditure worldwide and 6.5% in high income countries like the UK and USA (2), and approximately 50% of people who smoke will die unless they quit (3).

 Smoking reduction to quit is often recommended to smokers who have found it difficult to quit abruptly in the past.
 Though magnitude and duration vary, broadly, smoking reduction is defined as a decrease in the number of cigarettes smoked per day.
 In the UK and in some parts of Europe, smoking reduction is promoted as a second-line route to quitting smoking or as a harm reduction approach for smokers who cannot, or may not be ready, to stop smoking completely (4,5).
 In addition, the license for nicotine replacement therapy (NRT) explicitly states that it can be used for smoking reduction (6).
 In the USA smoking reduction is offered informally as part of smoking cessation treatment, and NRT is deemed appropriate for use as a reduction aid (7).
 There is limited evidence that reduction itself improves health (8), but clearer evidence that smoking reduction is as effective as abrupt quitting in achieving complete cessation (9), which has well established health benefits.

 Smokers report that they perceive smoking reduction as an acceptable way to stop smoking (10–14).
 Smokers reducing their daily number of cigarettes could use a range of different approaches to do so, including a combination of behavioral counseling and NRT (9).
-Providing behavioral support to reduce to quit may help people to stop smoking than providing people with self‐help resources only.
+Providing behavioral support to reduce to quit may help people to stop smoking more than providing people with self‐help resources only.
 For example, setting a time period over which to reduce before quitting completely, progressively shortening the time periods in the day when smoking occurs (i.e., timed reduction (15)), or gradually eliminating the easiest to the most difficult cigarettes to give up in a given day (i.e., hierarchical reduction (16)).
 Other approaches include simply advising smokers to reduce their smoking as much as possible without giving any specific guidance on how to do so (17–21).
 However, there is no clear evidence to support any particular behavioral reduction method over others (9,14).